AusDTO/gov-au-ui-kit/README.md

 For a full list of features see the [CHANGELOG](CHANGELOG.md).

 ### Accessibility

 UI Kit aims to be WCAG2 AA compliant, and AAA where possible.

 The framework is built on a solid accessible HTML foundation.
 We follow a philosophy of <a href="https://en.wikipedia.org/wiki/Progressive_enhancement" rel="external">progressive enhancement</a> over <a href="https://en.wikipedia.org/wiki/Fault_tolerance" rel="external">graceful degradation</a> to produce accessible components by default.

-Currently (August 2016) we are using automated build tools to write accessible code: linting and HTML5 validation.
+Currently (August 2016) we are using automated build tools to write accessible code (linting and HTML5 validation).

 We are working on:

-- automated accessibility testing of our examples templates
+- automated accessibility testing of our examples templates (`examples/`)
 - documenting accessibility compliance and guidance for each component
 - testing the framework with users to find barriers
 - preparing for an audit of the framework.